I hope you enjoy reading this blog post.

 Not all cars have fog lights.
 Inspect your vehicle or consult the manufacturer’s manual to learn if you have them.
 Some vehicles also come with rear fog lights.
 They emit red light to alert the oncoming traffic.

-When to Use Fog Lights and High Beams?
+When to Use Fog Lights vs High Beams for Maximum Safety

 Understanding the usage of fog lights and high beams is crucial for safe driving.
 Here’s a closer look at when you should use fog lights and high beams: